-First published in Infrastructure News (online) on 17 July 2020
+First published in Infrastructure News (online)

 The recent announcement by the Department of Water and Sanitation that South Africa’s dam water levels are in decline was a stark reminder of the pre-COVID 19 realities the country still faces.